SilasReinagel/silasreinagel.github.io/_posts/2016-11-10-delete-your-old-resume.md

 author: silas.reinagel@gmail.com
 comments: true
 categories: [blog]
-featured-img: /images/ResumeCloseup.jpg
+featured-img: /images/resume-closeup.jpg
 ---

 The cutting-edge software project I have been working on for the past couple of years is being axed.
 Accordingly, I have turned my attention towards finding an exciting new software development opportunity.
 As you know, I put 110% into everything I do.
 When I'm looking for a new job, the search gets 110% of my creative energy, my personal improvement efforts, and my ground-breaking practical experimentation.
 This time, I learned one simple thing that will radically alter the entire process.

-<h3>Delete Your Old Resume!</h3>
+### Delete Your Old Resume!

 Go do it right now.
 I'll wait for you.
 Literally, just throw your pdf or doc file into the Recycle Bin.
 Empty it.
 You're doing yourself a huge favor!